AlexandreBRUXELLE/HereWeGo/README.md

 - exec : bash runGoDocker.sh

 ## Use
-When the container is ready lauch just liteide
+When the container is ready just launch liteide